Let's go to know Martina Franca, a small town with an heritage yet to be discovered

 If you are curious to explore the Itria Valley, by car, by bike or by bus, visit the other lovely villages that characterize this region.
 The nature of this sometimes rugged and wild area is equally fascinating.

 Alberobello, a small town which is also UNESCO heritage, is just over 15 km from Martina Franca.
-It is famous for its trulli, the houses with the typical cone roof.
+It is famous for its trulli, the very ancient stone houses with the typical cone roof.
 Some trulli can also be found in the countryside surrounding Martina Franca itself.
-Just 6 km away, however, there is a fairytale place.
-It's the small, charming village called Locorotondo, clinging to the slopes of a hill.
+Just 6 km away, however, there is a fairytale place:t's the small, charming village called Locorotondo, clinging to the slopes of a hill of Murge.
+Don't miss two more places nearby: the wonderful Cisternino, the perfect destination to experience Christmas in the Itria Valley, and Ostuni, the iconic white town surrounded by olive groves.

 Apulia's countryside is awesome, with the blue sky overlooking the olive groves and the neverending vineyards.
-Martina Franca's sorrounding are no different, but if you fancy a walk in the greenery, sheltered from the scorching sun, visit Bosco delle Pianelle.
-With its dense vegetation it guarantees shade and coolness.
+Martina Franca's sorroundings are no different, but if you look for a walk in the greenery, sheltered from the scorching sun, visit Bosco delle Pianelle.
+With its dense vegetation it guarantees shade and coolness!

 We recommend